arantespp/arantespp.com/posts/zettelkasten/better-writting.md

 - Avoid adverbs.
   - Your text becomes more cluttered and slower to read when you use many of them.
 - Use conjunctions at the beginning of your sentence.
-- Write like you speak, do not try writing with more elegant prose.
+- Write as you speak, do not try writing with more elegant prose.
   - If you want to write more eloquently, improve the way you speak.

 ## References